fsaintjacques/semver-tool/README.md

     Arguments:
       <version>  A version must match the following regex pattern:
                  "^[0-9]*\.[0-9]*\.[0-9]*(-[0-9A-Za-z-]*)?(+[0-9A-Za-z-]*)?$".
-                 In english, the version must match X.Y.Z(-PRERELEASE)(+METADATA) where X, Y and Z are positive integers, PRERELEASE is an optionnal string composed of alphanumeric characters and hyphens and METADATA is also an optional string composed of alphanumeric characters and hyphens.
+                 In english, the version must match X.Y.Z(-PRERELEASE)(+BUILD) where X, Y and Z are positive integers, PRERELEASE is an optionnal string composed of alphanumeric characters and hyphens and BUILD is also an optional string composed of alphanumeric characters and hyphens.

       <oldversion>  See <version> definition.

       <prerel>  String that must be composed of alphanumeric characters and hyphens.

-      <meta>  String that must be composed of alphanumeric characters and hyphens.
+      <build>   String that must be composed of alphanumeric characters and hyphens.

     Options:
       -f, --force=<version>  Forces a bump of any version without checking if it